hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

 ### Opportunities for Improvement

-- Add Cover features
-    - allow users to edit/delete covers.
+- Adllow users to edit/delete covers.
     - Jasmine asked if she could delete the cover she posted without an image.
     - major
     - physical
 - fix glitching (mentioned in user study with Mia above) when hovering over text.
     - Error with hovering over the user image -- instead of user image, make it into hovering over the cover image itself so that there is more physical space for the mouse to hover over.
     - critical
     - physical
 - mention as a popup that only screenshots are allowed for now, because of max image size limit that is allowed to be passed in without external packages.
     - critical
     - physical
 - if time permits, add a lyrics feature to Cover Creation where users can put in their favorite lyrics of the day / play the song when clicked
     - this is because one of the feedback I got from Jasmine was that she would not use my app since she personalized her playlists on Spotify, and she could add an image and description for the playlist — for her, that was enough.
 So I want to add additional features outside of what I have on the app right now.
     - minor